ATNoG/netedge-mec/tests/kubernetes_test_vm/README.md

 ## Create Kubernetes master VM

+ - Create a Ubuntu 20.04 VM, *with no volume attached*;
  - Follow the instructions in *kubernetes_installation.md*.

 ## Create Kubernetes master VNF (with only one VDU)